poker strategy

 This fold equity is part of what makes semi-bluffing profitable.

-In addition, you should only semi-bluff if you are confident you are drawing to the best hand.
+In addition, you should only semi-bluff if you are confident you are drawing to one of the winning hands in Texas Holdem.

 If there is a pair on the board, you may only be called by a full house or a hand drawing to a full house.